highlight/highlight/blog-content/aws-firehose-opentelemetry-collector.md

         exporters: [debug, otlphttp, clickhouse]
 ```

-This configuration sets up 3 Firehose receiver listening on different ports and processes logs and metrics.
-The `record_type` key determines the expected format (see repo for [record_type definitions](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/awsfirehosereceiver#record-types)).
+This configuration sets up 3 Firehose receivers listening on different ports for processing logs and metrics from different sources.
+The `record_type` key determines the expected format (see [record_type definitions](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/awsfirehosereceiver#record-types) in the contrib repo).
 The `debug` exporter allows monitoring the number of records received; for your use-case, you would configure an appropriate exporter to send the data to a data store of your choosing.

 ## Manual Implementation